oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 Other features
 --------------

-- Provide a copy of journald system logs.
+- OLM can get a copy of journald system logs.
-- Provides info about the Linux Board; ie disk usage, RAM usage, etc.
+- It provides info about the Linux Board; ie disk usage, RAM usage, etc.
 - Interfaces with logind to provided power controls (poweroff and reboot).
 - Interfaces with datetimed allow the board time to be changed (useful for CANopen SYNC messages)